theory-amsterdam/website-theory-amsterdam/content/authors/behnke/_index.md

   - artificial intelligence

 ---
-I'm an Assistant Professor for Symbolic AI at the Institute for Logic, Language and Computation (ILLC) at the University of Amsterdam.
+I'm an Assistant Professor for Model-based AI at the Institute for Logic, Language and Computation (ILLC) at the University of Amsterdam.
 My main research focus is planing using symbolic techniques (propositional logic, BDDs).
 In particular, I am interested in planning formalisms that can express expert knowledge, like Hierarchical Task (HTN) Planning, and planning for large-scale planning problems.
 I'm also interested in the computational complexity of planning and formal measures for the expessiveness of planning problems.
 Lastly, I am interested in the interaction of AI and the Law and legal science in general.